March 31 2012 11:51AM

 And even then, it still may not matter.

 The Vancouver Canucks took it easy on their fans' nails tonight, potting five past the opposing goaltenders and playing a very effective high-event game for a 5-2 win over the Dallas Stars, significantly impacting their Texan rivals' playoff hopes.
 The Canucks got goals from Chris Higgins, Sami Salo, Andrew Alberts (!), Alex Burrows and Maxim Lapierre and Cory Schneider was strong in the Canuck net, with another quality start and some terrific saves when the game was in its infant stages.

-For analysis, scoring-chance breakdown and the Statistical Three Stars, click past the jump.
+For a full recap, analysis, scoring chances, the Statistical Three Stars and Goats, and all that fun stuff, click past the jump.

 Chris Higgins scored a shorthanded goal in a 1-0 win.
 Cory Schneider got the shutout for the Canucks, their second 1-0 shutout in as many games with different goalies.
 The first line didn't score.
 But we know those storylines.

 For more detailed analysis, the Statistical Three Stars and Goats and scoring chance data, click ahead.

 "You're kidding me," Don Cherry once said of the player that the Toronto Maple Leafs traded Wendel Clark for back in 1994.
 "I hope somebody's kidding me that you would trade Clark for Mats Sundin."